lukin-oleksiy/percona-server/CONTRIBUTING.md

             Very short definition of the issue
 ```

 Before compilation of the code, you need to fetch third-party code which is organized as Git submodules.
-Go to the project directory and type following:
+Go to the project directory and type the following:

 ```
 git submodule update --init
 ```
 At this point Git will fetch required third-party modules into the source tree.

 Now we can try to build the project.
-Below is an quick and dirty shell script for that (works with GCC 14).
+Below is a quick and dirty shell script for that (works with GCC 14).
 It gives you hints how to do outside-the-tree build and set CMake flags.
 ```
 #!/bin/bash